physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/SC-module.md

     title= "SCL Correction 1"
     id="correction-1"
     no_shadow = true
-    caption="
-    A section of the SCL signal (light blue line) showing a dipping artifact around t = 520 s, caused by an electrode-disconnection event.
+    caption="A section of the SCL signal (light blue line) showing a dipping artifact around t = 520 s, caused by an electrode-disconnection event.
 As a result, the tonic SCL (dark blue line) gets pulled downwards, which also leads to artifacts in the phasic SCL (not shown), as it’s calculated using the tonic signal.
-To correct this, a zone can be created inside which the raw signal is discarded and interpolated, see Figure 50.
+To correct this, a zone can be created inside which the raw signal is discarded and interpolated, see Figure 50." %}
-    " %}

 {% include image.html
     img="user-guide/physioanalyzers/sc-module-correction-2.png"
     title= "SCL Correction 2"
     id="correction-2"
     no_shadow = true
-    caption="
-    After inserting an interpolation zone is created, visualized as the red rectangle in the top 'Raw-Skip' graph, the raw signal is interpolated over the ‘skip zone’ and the filtered and tonic SCL signals no longer feature the dipping artifact.
+    caption="After inserting an interpolation zone is created, visualized as the red rectangle in the top 'Raw-Skip' graph, the raw signal is interpolated over the ‘skip zone’ and the filtered and tonic SCL signals no longer feature the dipping artifact." %}
-    " %}

 Additionally, the module includes the ability to add zones in which SCR detection is disabled; referred to as **SCR rejection** zones.
 These zones, visualized as red rectangles in the second graph from the top, have two effects: